 Another way to read periodic table and locate an element is by using group number (column) and period number (row).
 To locate Nihonium on periodic table look for cross section of group 13 and period 7 in the modern periodic table.

-The element Nihonium was discovered by RIKEN in year 2004 in Russia and United States .
-Nihonium derived its name from the Japanese name for Japan, Nihon, where the element was first synthesized
+The element Nihonium was discovered by K. Morita et al.(RIKENin Wako, Japan) in year 2004 in Russia and United States.
+Nihonium was first isolated by in .
+Nihonium derived its name from the Japanese name for Japan, Nihon, where the element was first synthesized.

-The table below shows the abundance of Nihonium in Universe, Sun, Meteorites, Earth's Crust, Oceans and Human Body.
+As Nihonium is a Synthetic element, the abundance of Nihonium in Universe, Sun, Meteorites, Earth's Crust, Oceans and Human Body in either not known or they have a very short half life.

-The solid state structure of Nihonium is N/A.
+The solid state structure of Nihonium is .

 The Crystal structure can be described in terms of its unit Cell.
 The unit Cells repeats itself in three dimensional space to form the structure.